Climate Application Fields

 Precise and fast control of your gas experiment

 The Gas Supply System is a game changer for TEM catalyst research that integrates all gas control functions into one smooth platform.
-Optimised for gas flow through the Nano-Reactor, the Gas Supply System Light (Climate G) controls the pressure and flow while the full Gas Supply System (Climate G+) adds dynamic mixing with precise control of gas composition at the sample.
+Optimized for gas flow through Nano-Reactor, the Gas Supply System controls the pressure and the flow and allows for gas mixing with precise control of composition at the sample.
 The Gas Supply Systems allow for imaging and analysis of catalyst particles reactions at the atomic scale.